FACES-for-Autism/nc-autism-resources/README.md

 ## Components

-### ResourceCard.vue
+### ResourceListing.vue

-This component provides a view of the data fields for a resource.
+This component provides a formatted view of the data fields for a resource.

-### SearchForm.vue
+### SelectInput.vue

-This component contains the UI elements for filtering the repository
+This component provides a base configuration for a select element (and label) with two-way data binding.

 ### TheDataTable.vue

 This component provides a simple table view of the data loaded into the application.
-Currently this component is only relevant for testing purposes.
+This component is only relevant for testing purposes.

 ## Project setup